y-kim15/4796JointFineArtClass/README.md

         python3 train.py -t retrain -m models/resnet50_model/resnet50_06-0.517-2.090.hdf5 -e 10 -b 60 -n 110-120 -lr 0.00001 --decay rate

+Tune the model by initialising a new model instance, pretrained with replaced random top layers, and copying the weights from layers indexed 12-20 from the given model.
+New models to have top 3 layers as trainable with constant learning rate of 0.00001, batch size of 30 and epoch 10

+        python3 train.py -t tune -m models/vgg16_model/vgg16_01-0.520-1.567.hdf5 -e 10 -b 30 -tr 1 -ln 12-20 -n 3 -lr 0.00001

 To view tensorboard for monitoring the training process use: